Seneca-BSA/bsa/docs/ses250/lab5.md

     > **Lab Question 1:** Record the capacitance with the alligator clip not connected to anything.
 This is the capacitance due to just the cable.

-1. Obtain two pieces of aluminum foils of at about 20cm x 20xm in size and obtain several sheets of paper that are larger than the aluminum foil.
+1. Obtain two pieces of aluminum foil of about 20cm x 20xm in size and obtain several sheets of paper that are larger than the aluminum foil.
 Record the size of each aluminum foil.

     > **Lab Question 2:** Record the size of the capacitor.